earthly/website/blog/_posts/2022-09-14-aws-networks.md

  - Internet Gateway
  - Networks
  - EC2
-excerpt: "In this tutorial, you'll learn the basics of AWS networking and how to set up your own virtual private cloud (VPC) from scratch.
-From understanding regions and availability zones to creating subnets and deploying an EC2 instance, this article will guide you through the process of building your own AWS network."
+excerpt: Learn the basics of AWS networking and how to set up your own virtual private cloud (VPC) from scratch.
+This tutorial covers regions, availability zones, subnets, internet gateways, and route tables, and includes step-by-step instructions for creating an EC2 instance and deploying a web server using Nginx.
 ---

 When you first create an AWS account a lot of resources get created for you by default.
 For starters, you'll get a VPC in each region.
 In each of those you'll get subnets, a Route Table, an Internet Gateway, a CIDR range of IPs, and a Security Group.
 But what actually is all this stuff?
 If you're not someone who is super familiar with networking, it can be a little overwhelming.